ToontjeM/FacialRecognition/README.md

 * Install pgvector 0.6 extension from https://github.com/pgvector/pgvector

+* Create the plpython3u extension using `create extension plpython3u;`

 * Validate that pl-python3u is working well.
   * Create a test function like:
 ```ps